 develop personal skills in the handling of art materials.
 (Not open to art

 majors or art minors.
-Teacher education majors/art minors may enroll in
+Teacher education majors/art minors may enroll in this course.)

 - CRJ 411 Terrorism (3 crs.)

 To gain a basic appreciation for understanding the response of the